Nexmo/station/_partials/stitch/guides/ios/2-inviting-members.md

-## Inviting Members with the Nexmo Conversation iOS SDK
+## Inviting Members with the Nexmo Stitch iOS SDK

-In this getting started guide we'll demonstrate creating a second user and inviting them to the Conversation we created in the [simple conversation](/stitch/in-app-messaging/guides/1-simple-conversation) getting started guide.
+In this getting started guide we'll demonstrate creating a second user and inviting them to the Conversation we created in the [simple conversation](/stitch/in-app-messaging/guides/1-simple-conversation?platform=ios) getting started guide.
 From there we'll list the conversations that are available to the user and upon receiving an invite to new conversations we'll automatically join them.

 ## Concepts